jakobhoeg/vscode-pokemon/README.md

 **Note:** The extension automatically saves your current Pokémon between sessions.
 The `defaultPokemon` setting is only used when:
 - You start the extension for the first time
-- You open a new repository
+- You open a new windows/repository
 - You have removed all Pokémon (no saved session exists)

 To reset to your default Pokémon, use the "Remove all pokemon" command and restart VS Code.